 Often overlooked by tourists who pass by on their way to Bhaktapur Thimi contains a virtual treasure trove of heritage along its quiet dusty streets.
 All of which are free to visit.

 Virtually forgotten, off the beaten path, yet easy to visit.
-Thimi is as close to finding a lost city in the Kathmandu valley as you will get.
-Simply put, if you love heritage do not miss a quick visit to Thimi!
+Thimi is as close to finding a lost city in the Kathmandu valley as you will get these days.
+Simply put, if you love heritage do not miss out on a quick visit to Thimi!

 Did you know?